 The typical way that payments are calculated doesn’t take into account irregular first payment periods.
-Because of this, if your first payment period is longer than a standard period (e.g. 30 days per month), you will most likely get an extra payment period at the end of the loan to make up for the extra interest accrual in the first payment period.
+Because of this, if your first payment period is longer than a standard period, you will most likely get an extra payment period at the end of the loan to make up for the extra interest accrual in the first period.
 If the first payment period is short, you will most likely have a final payment that’s less than the other period payments.

 The smooth function can only be used in Account Setup > Setup Terms inside of inactivated accounts.

-As an example, if we have a $10,000, 24-month loan with a 29% interest rate, and a monthly payment frequency and a $100.00 underwriting fee, if the first payment period is 45 days long, then depending on our settings, it’s likely we’ll end up with a payment schedule that is something like:
+As an example, let's say we have a $10,000, 24-month loan with a 29% interest rate.
+The loan has a monthly payment frequency and a $100.00 underwriting fee.
+If the first payment period is 45 days long—depending on our settings—it’s likely we’ll end up with a payment schedule that is something like the following:

-The extra payment is necessary so that all of the interest accrued and the principal balance are completely paid on the loan.
-If you would prefer the payment amounts on the loan be uniform, you can click the smooth button.
+The extra payment at the end is necessary so that all of the interest accrued and the principal balance are completely paid on the loan.
+If you would prefer the payment amounts on the loan be uniform, you can click the 'Smooth' button under 'Schedule Tools.'

-- Smooth Payment Advance – Will smooth the payment amount over the number of periods you entered for the loan.
+- Smooth Payment Advance – Smooths the payment amount over the number of periods you entered for the loan.
 The Smooth Payment Advance tool will only work with a whole-number loan term.

-- Smooth Payment Basic – Will smooth the payment amount over the number of periods that is most simple for the system to calculate.
-(This option should take less time)
+- Smooth Payment Basic – Smooths the payment amount over the number of periods that is most simple for the system to calculate.
+This option should take less time.

 To see the round amount, navigate to the Advanced Configuration section of the Setup Terms tab.

-The Smooth Payment Basic option was designed to accommodated contracts from less sophisticated systems.
+The Smooth Payment Basic option, on the other hand, was designed to accommodate contracts from less sophisticated systems.
 Some systems merely add (or subtract) the difference in interest for an irregular first period to the loan amount and then use that amount to calculate the payment amount.
-This is what the Smooth Payment Basic feature does.
-It does not automatically implement the schedule round in order to remove the last payment, but you can do this manually.
-This may or may not be done depending on which system generated the contract in the first place.
+This is precisely what the Smooth Payment Basic feature does.
+It does not automatically implement the schedule round to remove the last payment, but you can do this manually.
+Though, this may not be necessary depending on which system generated the contract in the first place.